 you must wear the ever so elegant saree for at least one of the functions.
 Having said that, there are a couple of tips and tricks and dos and don’ts to remember when you’re wearing the delightful 9 yards.
-The following are 10 tips to wear a saree with certainty and look marvellous when you do as such.
-Here are some beautiful ways on how to reuse old sarees and transform your look.
+The following are 10 tips to wear a saree with certainty and look marvellous when you do so.
+Here are some beautiful ways how to reuse old sarees and transform your look.

 1. Tying It At The Perfect Place